-Soil cement is a construction material, generally mixture of crushed pure clay with portland cement and a small amount of water, which is usually deposited in extreme densities, it has good compressive and shear strength.
+Soil cement is a construction material, generally mixture of pulver natural soil with portland cement and water, which is usually deposited in extreme densities, it has good compressive and shear strength.

-Hydration of cement particles produces hard, semi-rigid durable materials.
+Due to the hydration of cement, their particles produces hard, semi-rigid durable materials.

 Performance of Soil Cement:

-The thickness of the soil-cement is less than that required for granular bases that carry visitors to the same site at the same subgrade.
+- The thickness of the this cement is less than required for granular bases that carry visitors to the same site at the same subgrade.

-Hard, inflexible clay-cement resists cyclic freezing, rain and spring-melting losses; this cement stabilizes the soil in two ways.
+- They are hard, inflexible clay-cement resists cyclic freezing, rain and spring-melting losses.

-First, it reduces the plasticity of the soil, especially for soils through which there are excessive amounts of clay particles.
+- First, it reduces the plasticity of the soil, especially for soils which is excessive amounts of clay particles.

 Types of soil cement: